legalbox/lb_js_scalableApp/README.txt

-  2010-06-10, v1.0.1, Minor fix: replaced Combiner with concat 2010-06-11, v1.1.0, Major fixes in history manager and local navigation 2010-06-15, v1.1.1, Minor additions in base DOM Listener
+  2010-06-10, v1.0.1, Minor fix: replaced Combiner with concat 2010-06-11, v1.1.0, Major fixes in history manager and local navigation 2010-06-15, v1.1.1, Minor additions in base DOM Listener 2010-06-18, v1.2.0, onHashChange listener can now be removed or replaced